cli/cli/docs/install_linux.md

 * [Download release binaries][releases page] that match your platform; or
 * [Build from source](./source.md).

-### openSUSE/SUSE Linux (zypper)

-Install and upgrade:

-1. Download the `.rpm` file from the [releases page][];
-2. Install the downloaded file: `sudo zypper in gh_*_linux_amd64.rpm`

-## Unofficial, Community-supported methods
+## Unofficial, community-supported methods

-The core GitHub CLI team does not maintain the following packages or repositories.
-They are unofficial and we are unable to provide support or guarantees for them.
-They are linked here as a convenience and their presence does not imply continued oversight from the CLI core team.
-Users who choose to use them do so at their own risk.
+The GitHub CLI team does not maintain the following packages or repositories and thus we are unable to provide support for those installation methods.

 ### Snap (do not use)